YACReader/yacreader/README.md

 ## Donations
 YACReader is free but it needs money to keep being alive, so please, if you like YACReader, visit the home page and make a donation.

+## Hacktoberfest
+If you are interested in YACReader, please contact me so we can discuss your next steps.